coveo/source.coveo.com/_posts/2017-06-22-kubernetes-in-production-kops-terraform-jenkins.md

 # Deploy with Kops Automatically

-[kops](https://github.com/kubernetes/kops) is the kubernetes "official" tool to deploy a cluster to the AWS
+[kops](https://github.com/kubernetes/kops) is the kubernetes "official" tool to deploy a cluster to AWS.

-We created an initial cluster config using those settings and then ajusted the config to match our needs especially the vpc config and subnets creations since we create them elsewhere.
+We created an initial cluster config using those settings and then ajusted the config to match our needs, especially the VPC config and subnets creations since we create them elsewhere.

 ```sh
 kops create cluster k8s.coveodemo.com \